Are you in the middle of setting up an SMTP service and just encountered a port field you don't know how to fill in?

 What is an SMTP port? #

-An SMTP port is a communication endpoint that handles the transfer of email data over SMTP (Standard Mail Transfer Protocol) as it moves through a network, from one server to another.
+An SMTP port is a communication endpoint that handles the transfer of email data over SMTP (Simple Mail Transfer Protocol) as it moves through a network, from one server to another.

 Ports play a crucial role in routing the right information to the right places.
 Whether you’re sending an email or browsing the web, any networked service requires two things to route communications appropriately: a domain name or internet address and a port.
 An IP address identifies a machine in an IP network, while ports identify particular applications or services on a system.